c3lang/c3-web/src/content/docs/references/docs/optionals.md

 }
 ```

-### Functions may not run when called with Optional arguments
+### Functions conditionally run when called with Optional arguments

-Calling a function with an Optionals as arguments, return first `Excuse` found looking left-to-right.
-Function excuted if all function arguments which are Optional type have `Result` present.
+When calling a function with an Optionals as arguments,
+the result will be the first `Excuse` found looking left-to-right.
+The function is only executed if all Optional arguments
+have *results*.

 ```c3
 import std::io;